Salsabil-F/Felloussi-Aherrahrou-et-al.-Awesome-Synthetic-Lethality-Prediction-Approaches/README.md

 # Awesome-SL-Prediction-Approaches
-This repo contains a curated list of the most remarkable SL prediction methods using GNN, KG and explainability.
-We classify them based on their architectures into:
+This repo contains a curated list of the most remarkable SL prediction methods using GNN, KG, XAI, GenAI and LLMs.
+We classify them here based on their architecture.
 ## KG_based GNN approaches

 | Paper Title | Code | Source |